shurik179/XRPdisplay/docs/usage.rst

 Library reference
 #################

-To use the display in your own micropython code, use the commnads below
+To use the display in your own micropython code, use the commands below

 Initialization
 --------------

-To initialize the display, put htis in the beginning of your code:
+To initialize the display, put this in the beginning of your code:

 .. code-block:: python

    import xrpdisplay
    d = xrpdisplay.XrpDisplay()